GCSE Computer Science: specification changes for exams in 2027

 Internet layer: addresses and packages data for transmission.
 Routes the packets across the network.

 Link layer: this is where the network hardware such as the NIC (network interface card) is located.
-OS device drivers also sit here.
+OS device drivers also operate here.